-So what’s the normal amount to feed your sweet kitty cat to avoid overfeeding?
 The general rule is 24 to 35 calories a day per pound.
-The average can of wet cat food could contain anywhere from 65-240 calories in one can — for a 7lb cat, one can might be all they need for the entire day (around 210 calories needed.)
+The average can of wet cat food contains anywhere from 65-240 calories in one can.
+For a 7lb cat, one can might be all they need for the entire day (around 210 calories needed.)
 Dry food is much higher in calories — ranging from 250-625 calories per cup!
 Make sure you’re reading the labels of the food and measure out accordingly.
 This will ensure that they stay at a happy and healthy weight.

-Creating Nutrient Deficiencies: Homemade diets for pets are on the rise nowadays, which is great!
-Knowing what’s going into your cat’s food gives you peace of mind and let’s you know exactly what your cat is eating.
+Homemade diets for pets are on the rise nowadays, which is great!
+Knowing what’s going into your cat’s food gives you peace of mind and lets you know EXACTLY what your cat is eating.
 However, just because you made it doesn’t necessarily mean it’s healthy.
 As well-intentioned as making homemade food may be, we might not be creating the proper balance of nutrients in their food.
 The main balance to be aware of is the protein-to-calcium ratio.

-So what can you do to make sure your cat’s homemade food is properly balanced?
-There are many great recipes online for homemade kitty food but the best way is, of course, to chat with your veterinarian about what’s going in the food.
+There are many great recipes online for homemade kitty food, but the best way is, of course, to chat with your veterinarian about what’s going in the food.
 They can help get you on the right track.

-Feeding Them Dry Food Only: Feeding our cats dry food is quick and easy with no fuss at all.
+Feeding our cats dry food is quick and easy, with no fuss at all.
 If you’re going to go the route of dry food, consider a few factors first.
 Our feline’s ancestors were hunters and would get a lot of their water through their food.
 For example, mice contain 70% water!
-It’s important to note that cat’s have a diminished drive for thirst — unlike dogs, when dehydrated, cats are slow to initiate drinking.
-More times than not they will not re-hydrate themselves enough.
+It’s important to note that cats have a diminished drive for thirst.
+Unlike dogs, when dehydrated, cats are slow to initiate drinking.
+More times than not, they will not re-hydrate themselves enough.
 So feeding them only dry food deprives them of their vital water intake throughout the day.
 It can also cause painful urinary tract problems in your cat.

 Cats are biologically designed to get their water via their food.
-Canned food does a wonderful job in aiding this process.
+Canned food does a wonderful job of aiding this process.
 The average can of cat food contains 78% water!

-So what’s the best way to make sure they’re getting the water they need?
-A half and half diet of dry versus wet food is a great place to start but, of course, constantly leaving fresh water around the house will encourage them to drink.
+A half and half diet of dry versus wet food is a great place to start, but, of course, constantly leaving fresh water around the house will encourage them to drink.
 Make sure to change very often.
-Some cats (mine included!) prefer to drink running water because, let’s face it, they can be picky — so turn on the faucet every now and again for them while they’re hanging around the sink with you.
+Some cats (mine included!) prefer to drink running water because, let’s face it, they can be picky — so turn on the faucet now and again for them while they’re hanging around the sink with you.

-Giving Your Cat A Vegan Or Vegetarian Diet: Of course we want to make sure our cats are as healthy as can be.
+Of course, we want to make sure our cats are as healthy as they can be.
 We want them to be with us for as long as possible!
 But trying to make cats vegan or vegetarian goes against our cat’s biological system.
 By nature, they are carnivores meaning that they thrive off of animal meat and organs.
-The main nutrient in meat is an amino acid called taurine which is only found in animal tissue.
+The main nutrient in meat is an amino acid called taurine, which is only found in animal tissue.
 Taurine is absolutely vital to our cat’s health.

-A lack of taurine in our furry feline’s diet can lead to some serious health problems like heart problems, blindness or even worse.
+A lack of taurine in our furry feline’s diet can lead to serious health problems like heart problems, blindness, or even worse.

-Now that you know some of the more common mistakes that cat owners make when feeding their food, let’s talk about some other basics when it comes to nourishing your cat.
+Now that you know some of the more common mistakes that cat owners make when feeding their food, let’s talk about some other basics for nourishing your cat.
 And don’t worry, if you’ve found that you are guilty of making one or two of these mistakes, we’ll make sure you have all the info you need to correct them!

 Just like us humans, our cats have different nutritional requirements throughout their lives.
 A kitten needs different food than a full-grown or senior cat.
 Just like a baby requires different food than an adult.

-Kittens require more calories than adult cats because they are expending a lot more energy playing and growing!
+Kittens require more calories than adult cats because they are spending a lot more energy playing and growing!
 In fact, they require almost twice the energy per pound (mentioned above in the Overfeeding section) as a mature cat.
-In the early weeks of their life they will need about 4 or 5 tiny meals a day.
-Once they reach about 6 months of age you can take it down to around two — perhaps morning and evening depending on their preference.
+In the early weeks of their life, they will need about 4 or 5 tiny meals a day.
+Once they reach about 6 months of age, you can take it down to around two — perhaps morning and evening, depending on their preference.

 The best way to show your cat that you love and adore them is to play with them and show them affection.
 A 10-20 minutes session with their favorite cat toy not only keeps them happy — but healthy too!

-There are certain human foods that could potentially be very harmful to cats.
-It’s natural to want to maybe sneak them a taste of something we’re eating but it’s important to be aware of what you’re giving them — it could potentially be fatal.
+Certain human foods could potentially be very harmful to cats.
+It’s natural to want to sneak them maybe a taste of something we’re eating, but it’s important to be aware of what you’re giving them — it could potentially be fatal.

 Just like dogs, cats do not tolerate chocolate — especially dark or unsweetened chocolate.
 It contains a chemical that could cause heart problems or seizures.
 So make sure to keep this treat just for yourself!

 Grapes and raisins may also be dangerous for your cat.
-They are very unlikely to even be interested in these types of things but it’s something to be aware of just in case.
+They are very unlikely to be interested in these types of things, but it’s something to be aware of just in case.
 Ingesting such things may cause serious kidney problems.

 Onions can be a serious threat to your fur baby.
-In all forms, whether it’s raw, cooked or powdered, onions can break down a cat’s red blood cells causing anemia which doesn’t allow their blood to clot correctly.
-A very small dose may not be too harmful but it could lead to gastrointestinal upset which is never fun for anyone.
+In all forms, whether it’s raw, cooked, or powdered, onions can break down a cat’s red blood cells causing anemia which doesn’t allow their blood to clot correctly.
+A minimal dose may not be too harmful, but it could lead to gastrointestinal upset, which is never fun for anyone.

-The answer to this question is very specific to your own cat.
-Earlier in the article we mentioned age but other things such as their personal health and even preference can play a role.
+The answer to this question is particular to your own cat.
+Earlier in the article, we mentioned age, but other things such as personal health and even preference can play a role.

 When it comes to age, here are some simple rules: kittens require 3 to 4 small meals throughout the day, six months and older can do with 2 or even sometimes 1 meal a day (depending on their preference.)